 Ingredients from rendering facilities, for instance, should be avoided.
 You’ll recognize these ingredients on the label under generic terms like “meat” and “meat meal.”
-In California, they’ve given them the appetizing name of “dry rendered tankage.”
+In the State of California, they’ve given them the name of “dry rendered tankage.”
 So why avoid them?
 It’s almost impossible to tell what’s being rendered: it can be road kill, zoo animals, and sometimes even spoiled meat from the grocery store that’s still wrapped in plastic.

 Don’t trust the brand — trust good, safe ingredients

 Significant Dog Food Recalls: 2007-2015

 Menu Foods conducted a nationwide recall of over 150 brands of dog and cat food because of the presence of melamine.
 The deadly contamination was discovered after a large number of consumer complaints.
 It’s estimated that the tainted food was responsible for the deaths of around 1,950 cats and 2,200 dogs.
 This massive recall led to legislation that put more safeguards into pet-food regulations.